skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/uc_map14.gif)

 At the front of the room is a table with jars and evil books and other nasty stuff.
-There is also a large spell-book.
+There is also a large spellbook.

 The children seem to be under a spell of dreamless sleep.
 Eomer moves closer to the children.